The Digitisation of Healthcare

 3. This crisis provides the opportunity to make healthcare more customer centric

-- Alongside reducing the reliance on physical doctors, the crisis provides an opportunity to deliver more continuous care between in-person services and digital solutions
+- Alongside reducing the reliance on physical doctors, the crisis provides an opportunity to deliver more continuous care between in-person services and the rising number of digital solutions

 - There is now an chance for medicine to operate on a concierge basis, with centralised ownership of health data for the individual

 - It is vital for telehealth platforms to be aware of the need to protect individual data while allowing this centralised access, with individuals in control of their data through a user-owned hub